 A Major Exchange happens at every six exchanges – Exchanges #6, #12, #18, #24, and #30.
 Major exchanges are where Van #1 carrying Cyclists #1-3 and Van #2 carrying Cyclists #4-6, will meet for the hand-off.
 If your Cycling Team has less than 6 people, you may choose to have only 1 Van.
 No matter your team makeup, these are the Major Exchanges that will be supported for Cyclists.
 Support will include food, hydration, first aid and bike support.
-Sleeping areas will not be set up for cyclists since all Cycling Teams should finish before 10:30PM Saturday night, April 5.
+Sleeping areas will not be set up for cyclists since all Cycling Teams should finish Saturday.
 More details to follow on these major exchanges.

 Cycling teams can be 1-6 people.
 The same rotation cycle applies for all teams.
 Regardless of team size, all teams (including solo cyclists) must be able to average 15 MPH pace or faster for the entire course.
 This includes rest stops for solo cyclists. in order to reach the cycling team finish line before it closes.